 Royal Borough of Kingston – Jubilee Square

-A mixed-discipline student team worked in collaboration with the High Street Recovery and Regeneration Teams at the Royal Borough of Kingston Council over several months to transform the land behind New Malden Car Park into a lively and welcoming town square.
+A mixed-discipline student team worked in collaboration with the High Street Recovery and Regeneration Teams at the Royal Borough of Kingston Council over several months on a placemaking brief to transform the land behind New Malden Car Park and activate it as a welcoming town square

 Overview

-The brief was to create a lively backdrop for activities whilst representing the community and featuring some of the stories behind the area, covering the green hoardings with inspiring artworks.
+The brief was to create a colourful backdrop for activities whilst representing the community and featuring some of the stories behind the area, covering the boring green hoardings with inspiring artworks.

 Esdras de Costa, a BA Design Marketing graduate worked on the naming and history panels, carefully designing a colour palette and identity for the square, weaving in some historical photographs and background information.